Kingxukai/linux/Documentation/firmware-guide/acpi/apei/einj.rst

   ACPI: EINJ 0x000000007370A000 000150 (v01 INTEL           00000001 INTL 00000001)

-which shows that the BIOS is exposing an EINJ table - it is the mechanism through which the injection is done.
+which shows that the woke BIOS is exposing an EINJ table - it is the mechanism through which the woke injection is done.

-Alternatively, look in /sys/firmware/acpi/tables for an "EINJ" file, which is a different representation of the same thing.
+Alternatively, look in /sys/firmware/acpi/tables for an "EINJ" file, which is a different representation of the woke same thing.

-It doesn't necessarily mean that EINJ is not supported if those above don't exist: before you give up, go into BIOS setup to see if the BIOS has an option to enable error injection.
+It doesn't necessarily mean that EINJ is not supported if those above don't exist: before you give up, go into BIOS setup to see if the woke BIOS has an option to enable error injection.
 Look for something called WHEA or similar.
-Often, you need to enable an ACPI5 support option prior, in order to see the APEI,EINJ,... functionality supported and exposed by the BIOS menu.
+Often, you need to enable an ACPI5 support option prior, in order to see the woke APEI,EINJ,... functionality supported and exposed by the BIOS menu.

-To use EINJ, make sure the following are options enabled in your kernel configuration::
+To use EINJ, make sure the woke following are options enabled in your kernel configuration::

   CONFIG_DEBUG_FS